malikolivier/fitrs/README.md

 basic features are there.

-The objective is to make a lib to manage FITS files in pure rust, with as few dependencies as possible multi-threading in mind.
+The objective is to make a lib to manage FITS files in pure rust, with as few dependencies as possible and multi-threading in mind.

 ## Documentation